raackley/end-2-end-showcase-project/README.md

 # grow-therapy-assignment

+## Overview

+This is the take home assignment for Grow Therapy.
+The minimum requirements were to:

+- [x] Create backend web application that exposes an endpoint to return a given Wikipedia article's page views for a given month.
+- [x] App containerized with Docker

+Extended requirements:

+- [x] Add README
+- [x] Document API endpoint
+- [x] Write tests for the application
+- [x] Make it easy for the team to build and run locally
+- [x] Utilize best practices for containerization and Docker
+- [x] Handle corner cases
+- [x] Handle performance, security, and reliability concerns for production

 ## Run

 Works with python3, so make sure it is installed first.
 Clone the code repository, install the requirements, and run the server.